-Professor Popovic teaches undergraduate and graduate level courses within PH, RBE and BME, such as RBE 520 Biomechanics and Robotics; RBE 595 Space and Planetary Robotics, PH 597 Particle Physics, PH 1110, PH 1111, PH 1120, PH 1121, PH 1130, PH 1140, PH 2201, PH 2301, PH 3301, PH 3401, PH 3402, etc. As of March 2017, he was the primary advisor to ~60 senior MQP and ~20 (MS and PhD) WPI graduate students.
+Professor Popovic teaches undergraduate and graduate level courses within PH, RBE and BME, such as RBE 520 Biomechanics and Robotics; RBE 595 Space and Planetary Robotics, PH 597 Particle Physics, PH 1110, PH 1111, PH 1120, PH 1121, PH 1130, PH 1140, PH 2201, PH 2301, PH 3301, PH 3401, PH 3402, etc.

 He is one of the founders of the MIT Biomechatronics Group, and a member of the team praised for the best innovation in health in 2007, the robotics ankle, by CNN and TIME.
 In 2011, Professor Popovic's Society of Physics Students (SPS) team received top Sigma Pi Sigma Research Undergraduate Award at the national level for the project, Physics Applied to Post-Stroke Rehabilitation: Shoulder Soft Robotics Brace.
-In 2011, Professor Popovic chaired the Biomechanics and Robotics Theme of the IEEE Engineering in Medicine and Biology Conference, which is the top biomedical conference in the world and the largest conference in New England in 2011.
+In 2011, Professor Popovic chaired the Biomechanics and Robotics Theme of the IEEE Engineering in Medicine and Biology Conference, the top biomedical conference in the world and the largest conference in New England in 2011.
 His inventions generated notable interest; e.g. Hydro Muscle IP rights had been purchased by Lockheed Martin in 2014 ($235K for non-exclusive license) and by Toyota ($10K for a single year research license) in 2016.